microsoft/SQL_LogScout/README.md

    For more information on each scenario see [Scenarios](#Scenarios)

-1. **ServerInstanceConStr** - specify the SQL Server to collect data from by using the following format "Server\Instance".
+1. **ServerName** - specify the SQL Server to collect data from by using the following format "Server\Instance".
+For clustered instances (FCI) or Always On, use the virtual network name (VNN).

 1. **CustomOutputPath** - specify a custom volume and directory where the data can be collected.
 An *\output* folder or *\output_ddMMyyhhmmss* would still be created under this custom path.
 Possible values are:
     - "PromptForCustomDir" - will cause the user to be prompted whether to specify a custom path